NVIDIA/DeepLearningExamples/PyTorch/Forecasting/TFT/README.md

 ### Benchmarking

 The following section shows how to run benchmarks measuring the model performance in training and inference modes.
+Note that the first 3 steps of each epoch are not used in the throughput or latency calculation.
+This is due to the fact that the nvFuser performs the optimizations on the 3rd step of the first epoch causing a multi-second pause.

 #### Training performance benchmark